 Anyone can make a mistake, which is bad enough and can harm a student.
 But to turn a blind eye to a practice of crossing consent boundaries which sexually assault students is reprehensible.

 My book, Safe Sexual Healing: a Guidebook for Healers and Clients goes deeper and more broadly into the world of Tantra and its scary ability to activate shadow aspects of unprepared, untrained, students or clients.
 And, it discusses how sexual assault/abuse survivors are even more vulnerable to being harmed and re-wounded by reckless Tantra teachers or lay-practitioners.

-The book is being finished -finally- and will be going off to the publisher soon.
+The book is NOW PUBLISHED.
 I’ve been on the verge of publishing it several times—only to do another revision after research or news provides another level and/or subject to include or elaborate on.
 I very much regret that it has taken so long to write and complete.
 I have taken the responsibility to include and explain relevant and important aspects of sexual healing seriously, knowing the importance of its content and realizing the impact it will hopefully have.

 Sexual healing and Tantra teaching don’t have to be abusive of a student or client’s boundaries and consent.
 Both can be conducted responsibly and professionally.
 With the Tantra community’s support, in both calling out abusers and informing people interested in Tantra about safer healing and learning practices and settings—particularly safer sexual consent behaviors, questions, and practices—we can maybe reach the point where students are not assaulted by Tantra teachers.